OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 #### Use the browser developer tools to debug on the web

-1. In the Outlook page, select an email message or appointment item to open it in its own window.
+1. For an add-in in any host except Outlook, in the Office host application page, press F12 to open the debugging tool.

-1. Press F12 to open the Edge debugging tool.
+1. For an Outlook add-in, if the add-in's manifest is configured for a read surface, select an email message or appointment item to open it in its own window.
+If the add-in is configured for only a compose surface, open a new message, reply to message, or new appointment window.
+Ensure that the appropriate window has focus and press F12 to pen the debugging tool.

 1. After the tool is open, launch the add-in.
-For example, in the toolbar at the top of a message, select the **More apps** button, and then select your add-in from the callout that opens.
+The exact steps vary depending on the design of your add-in.
+Typically, you press a button to open a task pane.
+In Outlook, in the toolbar at the top of the window, select the **More apps** button, and then select your add-in from the callout that opens.

    ![The More apps button and the callout that it opens with the add-in's name and icon visible along with other app icons.](../images/outlook-more-apps-button.png)